kefniark/mango/Readme.md

 ## Description

-**WIP**: Try to build a modern and full fledged Web Server in Golang.
+**WIP**: Try to build a modern, opinionated and full fledged Web Server in Golang.
 The goal is to get a versatile base, which can be reused for a variety of projects.

 **Features**: